CrossBreezeNL/CrossGenerate/Documentation/docs/Template/XMLTemplate/index.md

 - IBM DataStage Job (XML Export)
 - XHTML

+XML templates can in itself contain text templates, for example in an ETL package where a SQL SELECT statement is written.
+For documentation on text templates in a XML template, see [TextTemplate](../../Config/Template/XMLTemplate/#texttemplate)

 ## Annotation
 CrossGenerate supports creating annotations in a XML template.
 For documentation on the specific annotation syntax, see [Annotation](../Annotation).